iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ```

 #### Default minimum level of detail for spatial views

-TODO @pmconne should this be in app setup or do you think it makes sense here?

 [TileAdmin.Props.minimumSpatialTolerance]($frontend) specifies the minimum level of detail to produce for views of spatial models.
 Previously, the default was `undefined`, indicating no minimum.
 The default has been changed to 1 millimeter.
 This means that when zooming in extremely closely, geometry that contains details on the order of 1mm or smaller will not refine further.
 This prevents the display system from requesting extraordinarily detailed graphics, improving performance.